 Tammy holds an Honours Bachelor of Music in voice from Wilfrid Laurier University where she studied under the direction of Daniel Lichti and Kathleen Brett.
 She has attended the Banff Professional Musical Theatre Training Intensive (2012, 2013) and the NYU Steinhardt: Summer Study in Musical Theatre (2009) where she worked with many NYC choreographers, directors, and voice teachers.
 She regularly attends classes across the city of Toronto working with coaches from Armstrong Acting Studios, Pro-Actor’s Lab, Sears & Switzer, Second City, among others.

-This past year Tammy had the pleasure of performing in Josh Groban’s chorus at the Sony Centre as part of his Stages tour.
-In 2010 Tammy worked as the lead female singer in the production cast onboard the Pacific Venus, Japan Cruise Line.
+This past fall Tammy performed in the New Sunshine Festival’s production of Wild Blue Yonder.
+A few past performance highlights include singing in the chorus for Josh Groban’s Stages tour at the Sony Centre and traveling across the globe at sea with Japan Cruise Line.
 As a member of the ensemble Arcady, Tammy performs regularly under the direction of composer/conductor Ronald Beckett.
-Tammy has appeared as a featured soloist with the Richmond Hill Philharmonic Orchestra, The Habourtown Sound, and at the Cambridge Mayor’s Celebration of the Arts.
-She most recently performed the role of Fay Apple in the Confidential Musical Theatre Project’s production of Anyone Can Whistle.
+This past year Tammy had the pleasure of directing two of Arcady’s staged productions.
+Tammy has appeared as a featured soloist with The Rose Gold Classics, Richmond Hill Philharmonic Orchestra, The Habourtown Sound, and at the Cambridge Mayor’s Celebration of the Arts.
+With Confidential Musical Theatre Project she performed the role of Fay Apple in Anyone Can Whistle and Kate Murphy in Titanic.
 Other stage credits include, Amber in Hairspray, Holly in The Wedding Singer, Jane in Two & Two Make Sex, Heather in Nana’s Naughty Knickers, Shelley in Batboy, and Penelope Pennywise in Urinetown.
-Tammy can be seen performing and hosting Cabaret nights in the Waterloo Region.

 Tammy has studied voice pedagogy with Jeanie LoVetri through Somatic Voicework℠ The LoVetri Method (2012) from the CCM Vocal Pedagogy Institute at Shenandoah University.
 She has also studied voice pedagogy with Dr. Brian Gill at the NYU Summer Vocal Pedagogy Intensive (2015).
 She is in high demand as a voice teacher for her passion and understanding of the voice.
-Her teaching has lead to directing children’s musical theatre programs and workshops.
+Her teaching has lead to directing children’s musical theatre programs and presenting performance and audition masterclasses.
+Along with her colleague Amie Debrone, Tammy teaches a voice pedagogy workshop called Belting is Your Birthright.

 Tammy wears many hats as a performer, teacher, director, and publicist.
 With a passion for learning and educating others, Tammy regularly takes part in workshops and seminars both as a performer and teacher.